 · And to follow up in that vein: check out the deliberately polemic PDF file/talk "Systems Software Research is Irrelevant" by Rob Pike, who is quite involved in OS system research and development.

 · Process synchronization: a classic problem is the Dining Philosopher’s Problem

 · Speaking of animations: here is a set of animations to illustrate various aspects that we covered in class (password-protected).

-The following textbook is mandatory in this course: William Stallings, Operating Systems: Internals and Design Principles, 8th edition, Pearson 2015, ISBN-13: 9780133805918.
+The following textbook is mandatory in this course: William Stallings, Operating Systems: Internals and Design Principles, 9th edition, Pearson 2018, ISBN-9780134670959.
 One strong argument in favor of this (as opposed to some other) textbook is the fact that it exemplifies the abstract concepts we will discuss with examples taken from probably the most widely used operating systems: Windows, Linux, and Android.
-This will help students to put the general design principles and their relative tradeoffs into perspective.
+This will help students to put the general design principles and their relative trade-offs into perspective.

 Students taking supplemental or deferred examinations haveseveral more months to study than their colleagues.
 Also theyhave a less-crowded examination schedule.
 Thus it is only fair tothe majority of students to expect a substantially betterperformance on these examination than on the final.